Ukrainian national clothing

 Ukrainian national clothing is the clothing worn by people living in Ukraine, mainly ethnic Ukrainians.
 The most famous Ukrainian clothing items are the embroidered shirt (vyshyvanka), a cloth sash and a vinok flower crown.
 The clothing styles differed between the four macroregions of Ukraine: Polissia, Lisostep, Step and Carpathians.
 Traditional clothing differentiated people by gender and social status, by place of residence and wealth.

+History

+Ukrainian national costume and garment-making techniques took shape during the Cossack era, roughly the 16th and 17th centuries—and were preserved and actively developed during the second half of the 19th century within the Russian and Austro-Hungarian Empires.
+Its diversity was particularly rich in the Kherson and Yekaterinoslav governorates.
+A major upsurge in Ukrainian culture was observed during the Revolution of 1917; Ukrainian national ornamental motifs even appeared on military uniforms, worn by both rank-and-file soldiers and officers of the Ukrainian People's Army.
+This momentum was sustained during the early years of Soviet rule, the New Economic Policy and the policy of Ukrainisation, prior to the onset of the Stalinist repressions.